A variable ADAF disk model for X-ray binary systems: The variable disk model

 However, the thin disk is highly unstable when the local energy release is significant, leading to the reformation of turbulence.
 As a result, the ADAF is expected to reform, beginning from the innermost region where the local energy release is most intense, and gradually extending outward.
 Because the disk is continuously accreting inward, the reformation of the ADAF is expected to be slower than its disappearance.
 Ultimately, a new ADAF forms, and the disk returns to its original configuration with an inner ADAF and an outer thin disk, awaiting the next cycle of transformation.

 In reality, the process is more complicated, the ADAF may never fully disappear but instead only oscillate between smaller and larger sizes.
 Nonetheless, the overall picture remains the same.

-Since the ADAF is turbulent, high-speed gas blobs within the turbulence may be ejected and collide above the ADAF surface, forming a corona-like high-temperature structure.
-We may refer to this as an ADAF-corona.
-Thus, the overall configuration of the disk can be described as follows: an outer thin disk, an inner variable thick ADAF disk, a dynamic ADAF-corona situated above the ADAF flow.
-If the central object is a neutron star, a stable corona may also form above its surface.
+Since the ADAF is turbulent, high-speed gas blobs within the turbulence may be ejected and collide above the ADAF surface, forming a corona‑like high‑temperature structure.
+We refer to this as an ADAF‑corona.
+Thus, the overall configuration of the accretion flow can be described as follows: an outer thin disk, an inner variable thick ADAF disk, and a dynamic ADAF‑corona situated above the ADAF flow.
+If the central object is a neutron star, a stable or variable corona may also form above its surface.
+If the central object is a black hole, a corona of variable size may form above it, with its extent constrained by both the funnel geometry and the size of the ADAF.
+The emission from the central corona is expected to be stronger than that from the ADAF‑corona, but their spectra should be similar.
+In some cases, we do not distinguish between them and simply refer to both as a corona.

-The X-ray emissions from X-ray binaries originate from several components: multicolor blackbody emission from the outer thin disk, hard spectral emission from the ADAF-corona, and emission from the ADAF itself.
+The X-ray emissions from X-ray binaries originate from several components: multicolor blackbody emission from the outer thin disk, hard spectral emission from the central corona and ADAF-corona, and emission from the ADAF itself.
 If the central object is a neutron star, additional contributions include thermal emission from the neutron star surface and hard emission from its corona.

-The spectra of the ADAF-corona or the ADAF itself can be interpreted in the following manner.
+The spectra of the central corona, ADAF-corona or the ADAF itself can be interpreted in the following manner.
 The ADAF is fully turbulent, and therefore is expected to follow a Kolmogorov energy spectrum, $E(k) \propto k^{-5/3}$, where k denotes the wavenumber of the turbulent eddies.
 In such a system, the number of particles N possessing a specific energy E is shaped by second-order Fermi acceleration and is governed by a diffusion equation in energy space.
 This leads to a particle spectrum of the form $N(E) \propto E^{-p}$ , where the power-law index p is approximately 2.0, typically ranging between 1.5 and 3.0 \citep{schlickeiser2002}.
 This mechanism underlies the power-law X-ray tails observed in most binary systems.

+The overall observed spectra of an X-ray binary system require comprehensive simulations that rely on numerous assumptions about the system, including the central object type, accretion rate, instantaneous ADAF size, inclination angle, and the full solutions to the fluid and radiative transfer equations.
+Such a detailed treatment is beyond the scope of this paper.
+In this work, we therefore keep our discussion largely phenomenological.

 We find that most observed features of X-ray binaries, their light curves and spectra, can be explained within the framework of a variable inner ADAF model, which incorporates emission contributions from the disk, corona, and central object \citep{Inoue2022}.
 The binary inclination angle may also significantly influence the observed properties, particularly in neutron star systems.
 In such systems, the ADAF can obscure the line of sight to the central object, while the thermal emission from the neutron star surface itself remains a dominant component.